-External collaborators: Larry Edwards and Hai Cheng (University of Minnesota), Jon Woodhead (Melbourne University).
-Hagit Affek (Yale University), Robert Scholger (Leoben University), Philip Hopley (University of London).
+Partners: Larry Edwards (University of Minnesota), Jon Woodhead (Melbourne University), Hagit Affek (Yale University, now Hebrew University of Jerusalem), Robert Scholger (Leoben University).

 Wendt et al. (online first)

 3d model of Devils Hole #2